Videodr0me/leela-chess-experimental/README.md

 This is my flavor of Gudmundsson and Björnsson 2011.
 For a description with example position see:

 https://github.com/Videodr0me/leela-chess-experimental/wiki#power-decay-averaging-tree-search

+Results with gamma 0.75
 ```
 tournamentstatus final P1: +3138 -2431 =4431 Win: 53.54% Elo: 24.60 LOS: 100.00% P1-W: +1805 -1143 =2052 P1-B: +1333 -1288 =2379
 ```
+It has been brought to my attention that gamma 0.9 is much stronger at longer time controls.
+This is not suprising as 0.75 was just a first guess.

 ## Validation run 1